Günter Bischof

 Günter Bischof (born 6 October 1953 in Mellau, Vorarlberg) is an Austrian-American historian and university professor.
-A specialist in 20th century diplomatic history, and a graduate of University of New Orleans, Innsbruck University and Harvard University, he currently serves as a Marshall Plan Professor of History at the University of New Orleans.
+A specialist in 20th century diplomatic history, and a graduate of University of New Orleans, Innsbruck University and Harvard University, he is a Marshall Plan Professor of History at the University of New Orleans.
 He also serves on the editorial board of the Journal of Austrian-American History.